Unvanquished/gameplay/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: Idea
 about: Single idea with optional reference to a problem
-title: "[Idea]"
+title: ''
 labels: idea
 assignees: ''

 ---
 Related Problem issues:

-Please describe your idea without trying to solve a specific problem or the consequences for the game balance.
-This can be discussed in the following comments.

-**Disclaimer**
->Ideas without a related problem issue and lacking explanation or depth are closed after a certain time.
+*Please do not advertise your idea as solving a problem, unless that problem is referenced and, ideally, agreed upon.
+Ideas with no problem issue linked must be worthwhile to pursue regardless of the current state of the game!*